snap-stanford/ogb-web/_docs/kddcup2021/overview.md

 **\***: The PCQM4M-LSC dataset is provided in the SMILES strings.
 After processing them into graph objects, the eventual file size will be around 8GB.

 **All of these datasets can be downloaded and prepared using our [`ogb` Python package](https://github.com/snap-stanford/ogb).**
-**The model evaluation and test submission file saving are also handled by our package.**
+**The model evaluation and test submission file preparation are also handled by our package.**
 The usage is described in each dataset page.
 Please install/update it by:
 ```bash
 pip install -U ogb